vishalgimhan/MachineLearning-Projects/README.md

 - **Model Training**: The dataset is split into training and testing sets.
 A Multinomial Naive Bayes model is trained on the training data.

 - **Model Evaluation**: The model’s performance is evaluated using metrics like accuracy, precision, recall, and F1 score, achieving high accuracy and precision.

+**9. Hate Speech Detection Model**

+- **Data Preparation**: The code imports necessary libraries and reads training and test datasets for hate speech detection.

+- **Text Cleaning**: It preprocesses text data by converting to lowercase and removing unwanted characters like mentions, URLs, and non-alphanumeric characters.

+- **Handling Imbalance**: The training data is balanced by upsampling the minority class to match the majority class.

+- **Model Training**: A pipeline using CountVectorizer, TfidfTransformer, and SGDClassifier is created and trained on the processed data, achieving an F1 score of 0.969.